SangChanKim/instagram-capitalone/README.md

 * [A valid Alchemy API token](http://www.alchemyapi.com/)

-## Build and run
+## Building
-* Please make sure to add JSON simple as a jar dependency when building and running the source code
+* Please make sure to add JSON simple as a jar dependency when building
+Example: `javac -cp .:json-simple-1.1.1.jar *.java`

+## Running
-* Main class is the entry point of the program and it requires 3 arguments `...
-Main <number of posts> <instagram api token> <alchemy api token>`
+* Main class is the entry point of the program and it requires 3 arguments
+Example: `java -cp .:json-simple-1.1.1.jar Main 25 <instagram api token> <alchemy api token>`